 Gases that trap heat in the atmosphere are known as greenhouse gases (the atmosphere warms up like it does in a greenhouse).
 The gases allow sunlight to enter the atmosphere freely.
 When sunlight strikes the Earth’s surface, some of it is reflected back towards space as infrared radiation (heat).
 Greenhouse gases absorb this infrared radiation and trap the heat in the atmosphere.
 This stops us from being too cold and gives us a pleasant atmosphere in which to live.

 Since 1990, New Zealand’s agricultural greenhouse gas emissions have grown by about 1% each year.
-In 2010, just under half of the total greenhouse gases were produced by agricultural activities (47.1%).
-Intensified farming has led to added emissions of nitrous oxide and methane in particular.
-Although there is more carbon dioxide in the atmosphere than other greenhouse gases (apart from water vapour), methane is 23 times more powerful than carbon dioxide at trapping heat, and nitrous oxide is 310 times more powerful!
+Nearly half of the country's total greenhouse gases are produced by agricultural activities.
+Intensified farming has led to added emissions of methane and nitrous oxide in particular.
+Although methane is emitted in smaller quantities than carbon dioxide, its global warming potential is around 25 times that of CO2.
+Nitrous oxide's global warming potential is even higher.
+This means that both gases are more effective in trapping heat.

 Nitrous oxide is formed during the nitrogen cycle.
 Excessive nitrogen compounds in the soil – added through fertilisers or effluent – produce more nitrous oxide.
 Methane is a byproduct of animal rumination (released in sheep and cow burps) and organic decay.